HUMSI — Human Security Initiative

 Mar 19, 2026Dallas, TXTaiwan

-Chih-Ming 'Petey' Feng, a line cook in Dallas's restaurant industry, was deported to Taiwan on March 19, 2026, after spending more than 130 days in ICE custody.
-Feng was detained on November 6, 2025, when he attended a follow-up ICE appointment; he had overstayed his visa since 2010 and had been arrested for a misdemeanor DUI in 2023.
-During his detention at the South Texas Processing Center and La Salle County Detention Center, he missed a scheduled hearing and was denied voluntary departure.
-He was deported to Kaohsiung, Taiwan, where his parents live.
+Chih-Ming 'Petey' Feng, a well-known line cook in Dallas's restaurant industry, was deported to Taiwan on March 19, 2026, after spending more than 130 days in ICE custody.
+Feng was detained on November 6, 2025, when he attended a follow-up ICE appointment after overstaying his visa since 2010.
+He was deported to Kaohsiung, Taiwan, where his parents live, with his mother and sister currently battling cancer.

 Three arrested after vandalism during Salt Lake City ICE detention facility protest